predict-future-time/Boston_House_Pricing/README.md

 ## Project Description

-This project predicts the prices of houses based on various features using Machine Learning models.
-The application is deployed on [Render](https://render.com), making it accessible through a live web interface.
+This project predicts house prices based on features such as area, number of bedrooms, and bathrooms using a Machine Learning model.
+Key technologies and tools used in this project include:

+1. **Flask**: Used to develop a web application for interacting with the prediction model via a user-friendly interface.
+2. **Docker**: Employed for containerizing the application, ensuring consistent environments during development and deployment.
+3. **GitHub Actions**: Used to automate CI/CD pipelines, streamlining the testing and deployment processes.
+4. **Render Web Service**: The application is deployed on Render, providing a scalable and reliable platform to host the app with continuous deployment capabilities.

+This end-to-end project demonstrates proficiency in Machine Learning, web application development, containerization, and cloud deployment.
+It is live and accessible via a public web link.

 ## Deployment on Render